 2. Limited Power of Attorney

-A limited power of attorney allows an individual, known as the principal, to grant specific powers to another person, called the agent, for a limited period or specific purpose.
+A limited power of attorney allows an individual, known as the principal, to grant specific powers to another person, called the agent, for a limited period or specific purpose, often for a particular transaction such as a real estate closing or other specific event.
 Here are the steps involved in creating a limited power of attorney:

-1. Determine the scope: Clearly define the specific powers and limitations the principal wishes to grant to the agent.
+- Determine the scope: Clearly define the specific powers and limitations the principal wishes to grant to the agent, specifying if it is for a particular transaction.

-4. Review and sign: Carefully review the document and sign it in the presence of a notary public to make it legally binding.
+- Review and sign: Carefully review the document and sign it in the presence of a notary public to make it legally binding.
+The agent must sign documents using their own name, not the principal’s, to ensure proper authority documentation.

 By following these steps, individuals can create a Limited Power of Attorney that meets their needs and ensures they have trusted representation for the designated time or purpose.